Search Fr. Z’s Blog

 Card.
 Stafford: Pres.-elect Obama “aggressive, disruptive and apocalyptic”… we will know “Gethsemene”

-I purchased a Monastic Diurnal and am quite pleased with it.
+A reader asks: I purchased a Monastic Diurnal and am quite pleased with it.
 I am interested in obtaining a Nocturnale that contains the entire Vigils of the Monastic Breviary, including the Psalter, Sanctoral, and Temporal, all in the 1962 … Continue reading

 If you are wondering why your printer isn’t working… [flv]08_11_16_cat_printer.flv[/flv]